What’s reopening, when and how much tickets will cost.

 For offers where you buy cheap tickets from third parties make sure you have checked the direct prices in case they’re currently reduced.

 Here are my picks of the offers, and I’ll update my cinema deals page whenever I spot more.

 You can claim six free cinema tickets by opening a Club Lloyds current account.
 These are valid at Odeon and Vue.
 The Halifax Reward account gives you a ticket to Vue every month, though there are more requirements to be eligible.

 2-4-1 tickets with Meerkat Movies

-Meerkat Movies should still give you 2-4-1 discounts on a Tuesday or Wednesday.
-If you don’t have this Compare the Market perk you can still take advantage of the hack by buying a single day UK travel insurance – but the cost has jumped up from around £1 to £3.50.
+Meerkat Movies will still give you 2-4-1 discounts on a Tuesday or Wednesday.
+If you don’t have this Compare the Market perk you can still take advantage of the hack by buying a single day UK travel insurance for around £1.

 Go a different day or time